hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 created, and get the Endpoint URL.
 We will need it later on in the tutorial.

 <a name="lambda"></a>
-##Creating Lambda code for the custom authorizer
+## 5) Creating Lambda code for the custom authorizer
 We will now work on the code for the Lambda function that represents the custom authorizer.
 This Lambda function will call the 3scale API Management platform to check if a call to the API is authorized.

 We are using the Serverless framework, which is a great way to deploy Lambda functions easily.
 If you are not familiar with it, check their [site](http://serverless.com).
 It's basically a tool that helps you manage Lambda functions easily.